ob6160/html_parser_renderer/README.md

 Why hello there.

-I'm using this project mainly to learn about how browsers are put together, from the very fundamentals.
+I'm mainly making this project to learn about the fundamentals of browsers are put together.

-It's not supposed to be used for anything real :)
+This project is **not** supposed to be used for anything real :)

 Some goals off the top of my head:

-- parse html, css
+- parse HTML, CSS to an acceptable extent
 - render basic html
 - apply some fundamental css rules to said html
+- stretch goal: render the google homepage (or a stripped down version of it)

 I'll be trying to document & test as I go, so feel free to follow along.